 Take a look at the map and dashboard below.
 Zoom out to see the reported cases across the U.S. If you are having trouble viewing on mobile, click here.

-The state is also release testing numbers by county.
+The state is also releasing testing numbers by county.
 Click on the Florida testing tab on the map above to see how many people in your county have been tested for COVID-19.

 People with questions about the coronavirus should call the Florida Department of Health’s toll-free helpline 24 hours a day, seven days a week at 866-779-6121.